-- (i) It is expected to be settled in the normal operating cycle; - (ii) It is held primarily for the purpose of trading; - (iii) It is due to be settled within twelve months after the reporting period; or - (iv) The Group does not have an unconditional right to defer settlement of the liability for at least twelve months after the reporting period.
-Terms of a liability that could, at the option of the counterparty, result in its settlement by issuing equity instruments do not affect its classification. - (f) Cash and cash equivalents
+- (i) It is expected to be settled in the normal operating cycle; - (ii) It is held primarily for the purpose of trading; - (iii) It is due to be settled within twelve months after the reporting period; or - (iv) It does not have an unconditional right to defer settlement of the liability for at least twelve months after the reporting period.
+Terms of a liability that could, at the option of the counterparty, result in its settlement by issuing equity instruments do not affect its classification.

+(e) Cash and cash equivalents

-Cash comprise cash on hand and demand deposits.
-Cash equivalents is short term, highly liquid investments that are readily convertible to known amounts of cash and are subject to an insignificant risk of changes in value.
+Cash comprises cash, and cash in bank.
+Cash equivalents are short-term, highly liquid investments that are readily convertible to known amounts of cash and are subject to an insignificant risk of changes in value.
 Time deposits which meet the above definition and are held for the purpose of meeting short term cash commitments rather than for investment or other purposes should be recognized as cash equivalents.

-(g) Financial instruments
+(f) Financial instruments

 Trade receivables and debt securities issued are initially recognized when they are originated.
-All other financial assets and financial liabilities are initially recognized when the Group becomes a party to the contractual provisions of the instrument.
+All other financial assets and financial liabilities are initially recognized when the Company becomes a party to the contractual provisions of the instrument.
 A financial asset (unless it is a trade receivable without a significant financing component) or financial liability is initially measured at fair value plus, for an item not at fair value through profit or loss (FVTPL), transaction costs that are directly attributable to its acquisition or issue.
 A trade receivable without a significant financing component is initially measured at the transaction price.